mariesophiet/master_thesis/README.md

 ### Supported Automation Functionality
 The project provides automation for:

+- Verifying and installing required system packages and Python PIP dependencies.

 - Compiling and configuring the OpenSSL, OQS, and ARM PMU dependency libraries.

 - Collecting PQC computational performance data, including CPU and memory usage metrics, using the Liboqs library.